blackpandan/trivia/backend/APIDOC.md

                 ],}
         ```

-    - **Create Questions**: perform a post request with the following attributes
+    - **Create Questions**: perform a post request with the following attributes, it creates a question in the database and returns a response that contains id of the created question.

         **attributes**